zeek/zeek-docs/scripts/base/frameworks/files/main.zeek.rst

    only have a single callback registered for it.

-   :tag: Tag for the protocol analyzer having a callback being registered.
+   :param tag: Tag for the protocol analyzer having a callback being registered.

-   :reg: A :zeek:see:`Files::ProtoRegistration` record.
+   :param reg: A :zeek:see:`Files::ProtoRegistration` record.

    :returns: true if the protocol being registered was not previously registered.